-Key challenge Suggestion(s) for improvement Requests for additional information are made frequently by tax administrations and seem to be a common driver of delays in processing VAT reimbursements.
-According to the businesses and tax administrations surveyed, requests for originals and/or copies of invoices are among the most common information requested.
-Delays to the processing of VAT reimbursement claims could be reduced by embedding routine requests for originals and/or copies of invoices in the claim submission process.
-Further research will be required to investigate the costs and benefits of this, as well as whether special provisions would be required for businesses that are in a chronic reimbursement position (e.g. zero or reduced-rate traders).
+Key challenge Suggestion(s) for improvement should not be exposed to financial risks in respect of repayments. respect of repayments.
+Requests for additional information are made frequently by tax administrations and seem to be a common driver of delays in processing VAT reimbursements.
+According to the businesses and tax administrations surveyed, requests for originals and/or copies of invoices are among the most common information Delays to the processing of VAT reimbursement claims could be reduced by embedding routine requests for originals and/or copies of invoice in the claim submission process.
+Further research will be required to investigate the costs and benefits of this, requested. as well as whether special provisions would be required for businesses that are in a chronic reimbursement position (e.g. zero or reduced-rate traders).